kevinvongmany/e-commerce-backend/README.md

 # E-commerce Back End
 An ExpressJS application that utilises npm module sequelize and pg to allow users to interface with a PostgreSQL database via a RESTful API.

-A demonstration of this application can be found [here](https://youtu.be/iHLjqjnwqvc)
+A demonstration of this application can be viewed [here](https://youtu.be/iHLjqjnwqvc).

 ## Table of Contents
 - [Installation](#installation)